29cmb/PackageManagerBackend/docs/routes.md

 `ID`: Package ID

 ### `GET /unapprovedLibs`
-Returns the unapprovedLibs.json file, viit at your own risk of malicious code.
+Returns the unapprovedLibs.json file, visit at your own risk of malicious code.